 First Responders Get Discounted Tickets

-I really love what the NHRA is doing this season -- honoring the first responders who rush to the aid of those in need during emergencies.
+I really love what the NHRA is doing -- honoring the first responders who rush to the aid of those in need during emergencies.

 Their program called NHRA Salutes First Responders provides discounted tickets to medical professionals, law enforcement officers, firefighters, members of the armed forces and a number of other professions charged with the safety and well-being of the public.